 Dr Nima Heirati is a Senior Lecturer (Associate Professor) in Marketing at Surrey Business School, University of Surrey.
 Previously, he held an academic appointment at Queen Mary University of London and Newcastle University Business School.
 He has a BSc in Mechanical Engineering and an MBA in Business Administration.
 He obtained his PhD in Strategic Marketing from the University of Tasmania.
 Before joining academia, Dr Heirati held senior positions as the marketing manager and business development manager at several Middle-Eastern manufacturing firms.

 His research relates predominantly to the field of Innovation Strategy, Service Marketing, and Business Relationships with the special focus on the challenges involved in business relationships (B2B), service infusion strategies (B2B), and the dark side of customer participation (B2C).
-His work has been published in the Journal of Service Research, Industrial Marketing Management, Asia Pacific Journal of Management, Journal of Business and Industrial Marketing, and Journal of Retailing and Consumer Services.
+His work has been published in the Journal of Service Research, Industrial Marketing Management, Journal of Business Research, Asia Pacific Journal of Management, Journal of Business and Industrial Marketing, and Journal of Retailing and Consumer Services.
 He is on the Editorial Board of Industrial Marketing Management, Service Business, and Australasian Marketing Journal.
 Nima has taught and teaches courses in Marketing Strategy, Services Marketing, Digital Marketing, and International Marketing on Bachelor and Master levels and Research Method on the PhD Level.

 Areas of specialism